kt-std/kottans-frontend/README.md

 </details>

+The information that definitely needs absorbing.

 ### What was new? :signal_strength:

-* Service Workers API, its lifecycle
+* Service Workers API, SWs lifecycle
 * Browser cache, its structure, and how to interact with it
 * IndexedDB and how it can be used for providing offline-first web app

 ### What did surprise me? :point_up: